 With a free domain name coming along with this offer, you can be sure to have saved money.

 The 36-month plan might sound great if you plan to blog for a long time.
 It has a low monthly rate, so you might get what you pay for.

-All you need as a beginner in blogging is the Basic plan having you skip on the expensive Plus and Business Pro plan.
+All you need as a beginner in blogging is the Basic plan having you skip the expensive Plus and Business Pro plans.

 Eventually, with your blog’s growth, you might need top-tier plans to benefit from everything they have to offer.

 Additionally, you might need to pay for your Domain Privacy Protection.
 This should not worry you since it comes at a very low price of $0.99/month.